 Mileage is an important part of car leasing.
 This is a guide to deciding the best car lease mileage allowance for your lease.

-With leasing, the money you are paying is the depreciation value of the lease car.
-This is the difference between what the car costs new and its worth at the end of the contract (or the residual value).
+With leasing, the money you are paying is the depreciation value of the leased car.
+This is the difference between what the car costs new and what it's worth at the end of the contract (or the residual value).
 The number of miles on a car impacts the rate of depreciation so the more miles you have means the lower residual value at the end.
 When it comes to what you pay, if the car has a high depreciation value, then you will pay more across your contract.

 A car lease mileage limit (or annual mileage amount) lets the finance company determine a more accurate residual value at the end of the contract.
 They have a guarantee of what the total mileage will be on the car when it is returned to them so they know what price they can offer the car out for at the beginning.